thesethtruth/esi-course-utwente/installation-guide.md

 **Why do you need VSCode?**
 - **Easy Coding**: Features like syntax highlighting and code completion make writing Python code simpler.
-- **Seamless Integration**: VSCode works well with Python and Poetry, helping you run and manage your projects directly from the editor.
+- **Seamless Integration**: VSCode works well with Python and conda, helping you run and manage your projects directly from the editor.

-### Poetry
+### Anaconda
-**What is Poetry?**
+**What is Anaconda?**
-Poetry manages your Python projects, handling dependencies and virtual environments.
+Anaconda is a distribution of Python that comes with a package manager (conda) and many scientific libraries pre-installed.
+It includes Anaconda Navigator, a graphical interface that makes managing environments easy.

-**Why do you need Poetry?**
+**Why do you need Anaconda?**
 - **Manage Libraries**: Easily install and update libraries for your projects.
 - **Organize Projects**: Keeps your project dependencies isolated and organized, which is crucial when working in VSCode.
+- **Pre-configured**: Comes with Python already installed, so you don't need a separate Python installation.

+> **For advanced users:** You can also use micromamba instead of Anaconda if you prefer a lightweight command-line tool.

 These tools work together to make your programming experience smoother and more enjoyable.